the-blue-coder/react-base/src/code-templates/pages/Readme.txt

 BACK END:

 -   Create the entity and do migration
--   Run symfony console make:crud -> It will create the controller automatically
+-   Create the controller methods based on AffTrack > SqueezePageController
--   Create the service
+-   Create the service methods based on AffTrack > SqueezePageService
 -   Update the logics in the controller and the service's methods as needed

 ---